encs-humanoid/devops/vagrant_overview.md

 ### Specifics for the Humanoid Project

-The VMs we will work with contain Ubuntu 12.04 LTS, on x86_64, with ROS Hydro.
+The VMs we will work with contain Ubuntu 14.04 LTS, on x86_64, with ROS Indigo.
 The current VMs can be considered alpha, so please chime in with ideas and constructive criticisms.
-At this time there are two choices: a base ROS Hydro box without a desktop, and a full ROS Hydro desktop box.
+At this time there are two choices: a base ROS Indigo box without a desktop, and a full ROS Indigo desktop box.
 We can run multiple VMs in communication with one another, as in a distributed ROS system with different machines for different supporting tasks.

 ### Quick Start